deriv-bots/Free-Deriv-Trading-Bot-XML/README.md

 - ✅ Trend indicators
 - ✅ Visual strategy mapping

 They’re built for traders who want high win rates with controlled risk.
-Martingale stages are supported — but use with caution.
+Martingale stages are supported, but use with caution.

 ---